 He plays tennis—with Roger Federer

-Another of the sporty Prince’s interests is playing tennis—but not too many almost-six-year-olds get to take lessons from one of its top stars.
-Recently at Wimbledon, Duchess Catherine said that Prince George has actually played with his favorite player, Roger Federer, according to the tournament’s Wimbledon Morning Coffee.
+Another of the sporty Prince’s interests is playing tennis—but not too many eight-year-olds get to take lessons from one of its top stars.
+At Wimbledon, Duchess Catherine said that Prince George has actually played with his favorite player, Roger Federer, according to the tournament’s Wimbledon Morning Coffee.
 And as reported in The Daily Star, Federer is also a fan of Prince George: “He’s a cute boy.
 I love to see they’re into tennis or into sport,” noting that George has “a good swing.”
 The tennis champ also said about being the Prince’s favorite, “I think I have a little advantage that I actually spent some time with him, so maybe I’m the only player he’s ever met.
 Then you have a little head start into who is your favorite player!”
 Find out more bizarre perks of the royal family.